“God had a plan for my life that I never saw coming.” Vickie McDonough, best-selling author

 OA: Christmas is just around the corner.
 What special traditions that you and your family do each year at Christmas?

 VM: We always put up our tree the weekend after thanksgiving.
 The boys and my husband bring down all the boxes, my mom unwraps the bulbs, and I hang they on the tree.
 At Christmastime, we all usually go to my sister’s house, which is an hour’s drive from ours, and eat brisket, scalloped potatoes, veggies, and lots of pie and Christmas goodies.
 My granddaughter is five this year, and seeing the excitement of a young child again at Christmas is a lot of fun.

 OA: In this spirit in the season of giving, would you tell us about a charity or organization that you support?

 VM: My youngest son is going on a engineering missions trip to Ghana next summer with ORU missions.
 Their goal is to build a renewable energy source that will help the Ghana people.
 Here is a link to their website: http://oruteamghana.wordpress.com/

 Now for the contest.
 But First the Rules.
 Please read over them, they’ll likely answer any questions you have about the giveaway-if not, ask away.

-Here’s how you can enter to win a free copy of your choice of either “From Ashes to Honor” or “Love Finds You In Folly Beach, South Carolina.”
+Here’s how you can enter to win a free copy of “Long Trail Home.”

 BONUS ENTRIES (Leave a Separate Comment for each action you complete stating what you did along with your name and email.)